MAD-NTID/project-transformers/levels/ice_12/objectives/password_decision/description.md

 Note: The password has changed from ICE-10
 ```

-In this exercise, you will be working with inputs, constants, try parse and if statement to build a simple
+In this exercise, you will be working with inputs, constants, try parse,switch and if statement to build a simple
 user logon system.
 In fact, you will be building the logon screen that is used by Tony Stark!

-***Note, you must use try parse along with case when in this exercise***
+***Note, you must use try parse along with switch and if statement in this exercise.***

 Steps:
 1. cd into the classroom repository that you cloned